-The determination of our tax benefit for the first six months of fiscal 2018 and 2017 was based on our estimated annual effective tax rate adjusted for losses in certain jurisdictions for which no tax benefit can be recognized.
-The tax benefit for the first six months of fiscal 2018 was primarily attributable to the foreign tax refunds received from the Inland Revenue Authority of Singapore ("IRAS") and release of valuation allowance related to the refundable AMT credit as provided under the Tax Act, offset by tax expense related to profitable subsidiaries.
-The tax benefit for the first six months of fiscal 2017 was primarily attributable to the foreign tax refund received from the IRAS, offset by the tax expense related to profitable subsidiaries.
+The determination of our tax benefit for the first nine months of fiscal 2018 and 2017 was based on our estimated annual effective tax rate adjusted for losses in certain jurisdictions for which no tax benefit can be recognized.
+The tax benefit for the first nine months of fiscal 2018 was primarily attributable to the foreign tax refunds received from the Inland Revenue Authority of Singapore ("IRAS") of \$1.3 million and the release of a valuation allowance related to the refundable AMT credit of \$3.3 million as provided under the Tax Act, offset by tax expense related to profitable subsidiaries.
+The tax benefit for the first nine months of fiscal 2017 was primarily attributable to a foreign tax refund received from the IRAS of \$3.7 million, offset by the tax expense related to profitable subsidiaries.

 During the fiscal year 2014, we received an assessment letter from IRAS related to deductions claimed in prior years and made a payment of \$13.2 million related to tax years 2007 through 2010, reflecting all the taxes incrementally assessed by IRAS.
 Since the initial assessment, we continued to challenge this assessment.
 During the first quarter of fiscal 2017, we received an initial refund of \$3.7 million from IRAS.
 During the first quarter of fiscal 2018, we received an additional refund of \$1.3 million from IRAS which represents a final settlement.
 These refunds were recorded as a discrete tax benefit during the quarter the respective payment was received.
-During the second quarter of fiscal 2018, we recorded a valuation allowance release of \$3.3 million related to refundable AMT credit under the Tax Act as a discrete benefit and recorded as a long-term receivable in our Other Assets in the unaudited condensed consolidated balance sheet.
+During the second quarter of fiscal 2018, we recorded a valuation allowance release of \$3.3 million related to refundable AMT credit under the Tax Act as a discrete benefit and recorded as a long-term receivable in our "Other assets" in our unaudited condensed consolidated balance sheet.
 Under the Tax Act, any carryforward AMT tax credits can be refunded if not fully utilized by fiscal year 2022.
 We expect to receive the refund of this tax benefit starting in our fiscal year 2020.